Welcome to Our New Gambling Hell, Sports Fans

 And then there is the 2015 season.
 The 2015 NFL season will be known, until the end of time, for Bradley C. You remember Bradley C.

 2015 is the year that daily fantasy, headed by start-up companies FanDuel and DraftKings, took over the NFL.
 After FanDuel, in July 2015, took in a flabbergasting Series E venture-capital funding round of $275 million, the company poured $74.5 million into advertising for the start of that 2015 season, only to be outdone by DraftKings, which spent $131.4 million.
 They totaled more than 60,000 advertisements, intensely focused on the NFL, which meant anyone who sat down to watch America’s most popular sport that September was bombarded by the advertisements.
 Americans hate nothing more than having their consumption oversaturated, and the backlash against the ads was so powerful that it caught the attention of federal regulators, who noticed almost immediately that the biggest winners on each site were employees of their competitor, proving that, essentially, the fix was in.
 The sites are still alive today, but a merger they just attempted was blocked, and the daily fantasy industry appears to have atrophied as quickly as it exploded in the first place.
-We’ll always have those $349 bucks you made that changed your life, Bradley C.
+We’ll always have those $349 you made that changed your life, Bradley C.

 But if you thought daily fantasy ads were bad?
 You just wait until this season.